MMomoCalc

 MTN MoMo Payment Service Bank (PSB) confirmed an expansion of its existing Thunes connector that now lets a Nigerian MoMo wallet directly receive money from senders across more than 100 originating countries — without going through an intermediate bank account.

-The expanded coverage adds high-volume diaspora corridors that were previously two-step (sender → partner bank → MoMo PSB), removing one hop and one fee.
+The expanded coverage adds high-volume diaspora routes that were previously two-step (sender → partner bank → MoMo PSB), removing one hop and one fee.

 Why this matters